ErlinMendez/Threat-Hunting-and-Security-Operations/Hunts/AZUKI_JADE_SPIDER_Threat-Hunt-Report.md

 DeviceProcessEvents
 | where DeviceName == "azuki-sl"
 | where Timestamp between (datetime(2025-11-19) .. datetime(2025-11-20))
-| where FileName == "attrib.exe"
-| where ProcessCommandLine contains "WindowsCache"
+| where ProcessCommandLine contains "mkdir"
+    or ProcessCommandLine contains "New-Item"
+    or ProcessCommandLine contains "attrib"
 | project Timestamp, FileName, ProcessCommandLine
 | order by Timestamp asc
 ```